-Cost of Living Adjustment - The Plan provides for a 2% annual cost-of-living adjustment (COLA) commencing five years after retirement from the City or entry into the DROP Plan.
-This became available effective December 1, 2011, for all members who retired or entered into the DROP on or after December 1, 2006; eligible members also include all retirees electing early retirement and all disability retirees who enter pay status on or after December 1, 2006.
+Cost of Living Adjustment - The Plan provides for a 2.0 percent annual cost-of-living adjustment (COLA) commencing 5 years after retirement from the City or entry into the DROP Plan for all members who retired or entered into the DROP on or after December 1, 2006; Effective October 1, 2023, for DROP participants who elect to extend their DROP participation beyond five years, COLA increases will begin on the October 1st following separation from service.

-The actuarial cost of this benefit was financed by an increase in the participants contribution rate from 7% to 12%.
+The actuarial cost of this benefit was financed by an increase in the participants' contribution rate from 7.0 percent to 12.0 percent.

 Ad Hoc Supplemental Benefits - Certain retirees are eligible to receive annual distributions funded exclusively with available Chapter 175 premium tax revenue.
-Terms of the benefit provide that each eligible retiree shall receive a distribution of available funds for up to five hundred dollars per year of credited service for each year of credited service in the Plan not to exceed twenty years.
+Terms of the benefit provide that each eligible retiree shall receive a distribution of available funds for up to five hundred dollars per year of credited service for each year of credited service in the Plan not to exceed 20 years.